Chris

 January, 2018.

-Music, 2006).
-His arrangements for trumpet ensemble and
+(Balquhidder Music, 2006).
+His arrangements for big band

 Since 1994, more than seventy of Kase’s original